rjnp2/Data-Science/tutorial/6. Machine Learning/1. Regression Algorithms/readme.md

-# Regression Analysis in Machine learning
-Regression analysis is a statistical method to model the relationship between a dependent (target) and independent (predictor) variables with one or more independent variables.
-More specifically, Regression analysis helps us to understand how the value of the dependent variable is changing corresponding to an independent variable when other independent variables are held fixed.
-It predicts continuous/real values such as temperature, age, salary, price, etc.

-## Terminologies Related to the Regression Analysis:

-- Dependent Variable: The main factor in Regression analysis which we want to predict or understand is called the dependent variable.
-It is also called target variable.
-- Independent Variable: The factors which affect the dependent variables or which are used to predict the values of the dependent variables are called independent variable, also called as a predictor.
-- Outliers: Outlier is an observation which contains either very low value or very high value in comparison to other observed values.
-An outlier may hamper the result, so it should be avoided.
-- Multicollinearity: If the independent variables are highly correlated with each other than other variables, then such condition is called Multicollinearity.
-It should not be present in the dataset, because it creates problem while ranking the most affecting variable.
-- Underfitting and Overfitting: If our algorithm works well with the training dataset but not well with test dataset, then such problem is called Overfitting.
-And if our algorithm does not perform well even with training dataset, then such problem is called underfitting.

-## Types of Regression
-- Linear Regression     }
-- Ridge Regression      } learn in this section
-- Lasso Regression      }
-- Polynomial Regression }

-- Logistic Regression           }
-- Support Vector Regression     }
-- Decision Tree Regression      }learn in next section
-- Random Forest Regression      }

 # Linear Regression in Machine Learning
 Linear regression is one of the easiest and most popular Machine Learning algorithms.
 It is a statistical method that is used for predictive analysis.
 Linear regression makes predictions for continuous/real or numeric variables such as sales, salary, age, product price, etc.